 - ‘Survivor of Suicide Loss Information Kit’ offers more information and support options for those impacted by suicide loss and can be mailed out, upon request, by calling 902-628-3669.

 Life After Suicide Loss (LASL) Group is a 9-week, closed suicide bereavement group available to adults who have lost a loved one to suicide.
 The group is facilitated by clinicians, and includes an optional monthly support group called LASL Side-by-Side, which offers ongoing peer support.
-Call McGill Centre at 902-368-4911 to register for the next course which starts January 7, 2021 in Charlottetown.
-Read more…
+This nine-week program is offered twice a year (spring and fall) and registration is required.
+To register for the next Life After Suicide Loss program or to learn more about this and other support options for those impacted by suicide loss, please call us at 902-628-3669 or email firstname.lastname@example.org

 “This program is exactly what is needed for survivors of suicide loss.
 In the beginning we have the support and guidance of trained professionals.
 Then afterward, through monthly group meetings, we have seasoned survivors following up with us.
 We can also access help from the LASL group leaders and from CMHA as needed.”